haskell/cabal/doc/cabal-commands.rst

 cabal freeze
 ^^^^^^^^^^^^

+If a package is built in several different environments, such as a development environment, a staging environment and a production environment, it may be necessary or desirable to ensure that the same dependency versions are selected in each environment.
+This can be done with the ``freeze`` command:

 ``cabal freeze`` writes out a **freeze file** which records all of the versions and flags that are picked by the solver under the current index and flags.
 Default name of this file is